mysociety/node-jade-amd/README.md

 ### Jade Runtime

 Jade ships with a `runtime.js` that lets you run precompiled templates on the client with out requiring the whole of the Jade templating system.
-This script needs to be wrapped to work with AMD loaders such as RequireJS:
+Before Jade `v0.31.0` this script needs to be wrapped to work with AMD loaders such as RequireJS.
+The following command wraps the runtime if needed, otherwise just passes it through unchanged.

     # wrap Jade's runtime.js in AMD semantics
     jade-amd --runtime > public/js/jadeRuntime.js